-The below online CPD modules from the December edition of Australian Pharmacist are available free for PSA members.
+The below online CPD modules from the current edition of Australian Pharmacist are available free for PSA members.

 PSA members can view articles and submit answers to assessment questions from Australian Pharmacist CPD from the previous 24 months by clicking the links below.